SomeHotel/OC-Lore/ideas.md

 - SLOW burn romance with maelis and corelia (probably 10 year slow burn, not sure how ill make it work but fuck it we ball)
 - Alye isn't dead just missing somewhere, will exhaust all other options before using amnesia
+- might structure some stuff as a play
+- try writing a song
+-